Nagaoka spin-valley ordering in silicene quantum dots: Summary and conclusions

 \section{Summary and conclusions}

-We studied a system of three-electrons in a square cluster of quantum dots defined within material that provides valley degree of freedom to the confined single-electron states using the continuum approach that allows for identification of the valley isospin in the atomistic tight-binding spectra.
+We studied a system of three-electrons in a square cluster of quantum dots defined within material that provides valley degree of freedom to the confined single-electron states using the continuum approach that allows for identification of the valley isospin in the atomistic TB spectra.
 We found that the Nagaoka-type polarization of the valley in a system without the intrinsic spin-orbit coupling is found in conditions when the spin degree of freedom is frozen by in-plane magnetic field.
 Non-polarized ground state is promoted when the spatial symmetry of the cluster is lifted by a shift of one of the quantum dots that transforms the cluster toward a chain of quantum dots.
 In presence of the intrinsic spin-orbit coupling the spin-valley polarization is observed along with the perfect anticorrelation of the spin and valley isospin components already in the absence of external magnetic field.
 The pattern of the energy levels near the ground-state for systems with and without the spin-orbit coupling is very similar provided that a strong in-plane magnetic field is applied to the latter.
 The spontaneous ground-state valley polarization in the system can be harnessed for studies of valley manipulation in multiple quantum dots.
+The Nagaoka valley polarization can be detected by charge conversion using the Pauli blockade of the double occupancy of a quantum dot.